 Using your data map, your DPO will also have a much easier time of responding to data subject access requests, as this will allow them to quickly and simply pinpoint all the relevant data requested by a subject.

-Launching in April 2019 Relentless GDPR 24/7 portal which brings together 10 modules covering all of the above and more.
+Relentless GDPR 24/7 portal which brings together 11 modules covering all of the above and more. for one monthly price

 Still need more advice or hands-on support with creating a data map for your business?
 Talk to the data privacy specialists at Relentless.
 As well as serving as your designated Data Protection Officer, we can help with data discovery, data mapping, and ensuring that your business enjoys frictionless compliance with GDPR and all international data protection laws.
 Contact us online today to arrange your initial consultation or call now on +44 (0) 121 582 0192.